MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ### A secret that is used in a connection got removed from the Key Vault, what can I do?

-Audience insights shows a notification when a configured secret from the Key Vault is not accessible anymore.
-Enable [soft-delete](azure/key-vault/general/soft-delete-overview) on the Key Vault to restore secrets if they are accidentally removed.
+A notification shows in audience insights when a configured secret from the Key Vault isn't accessible anymore.
+Enable [soft-delete](azure/key-vault/general/soft-delete-overview) on the Key Vault to restore secrets if they're accidentally removed.

 ### A connection doesn't work but my secret is in the Key Vault, what might be the cause?

-Audience insights shows a notification when it can't access the Key Vault and specify the reason.
+A notification shows in audience insights when it can't access the Key Vault.

 * The permissions for the audience insights Service Principal got removed.
 They need to be manually restored.